souvikotaku/expo-weatherapp/README.md

 Indian Cities Weather App
 Welcome to the Indian Cities Weather App, a cyberpunk-themed React Native application built with Expo.
-This app displays real-time weather data and a 5-day forecast for selected Indian cities, featuring animated weather icons and a sleek, neon-inspired design.
+This app provides real-time weather updates and a 5-day forecast for selected Indian cities, featuring animated weather icons and a neon-inspired design.
 Features

-Weather Display: Shows current temperature, humidity, wind speed, and conditions for a selected city.
+Weather Display: Shows current temperature, humidity, wind speed, and conditions.
 5-Day Forecast: Horizontal scrollable forecast with animated icons.
 Unit Toggle: Switch between Celsius and Fahrenheit.
 Cyberpunk Aesthetic: Neon cyan (#00ffff) and pink (#ff00ff) styling on a dark background (#1a1a2e).
-Custom Splash Screen: Features a neon weather icon during app startup.
+Custom Splash Screen: Displays a neon weather icon during app startup.
 Settings Navigation: Accessible via a gear icon in the header.

 Tech Stack